 Mr. Swaim has provided over 300 immigration seminars to international students and faculty at colleges, universities, and seminaries in Texas, Oklahoma, Arkansas, New Mexico and Mississippi.
-He seminars at the University of Texas School of Engineering in Austin, Texas A&M University, the University of Texas at Dallas, University of North Texas, Texas Tech University, Texas Christian University, Southern Methodist University, University of Arkansas and Southwestern Baptist Theological Seminary.
+He gives seminars at the University of Texas School of Engineering in Austin, Texas A&M University at College Station, the University of Texas at Dallas, Texas Tech University, Texas Christian University, Southern Methodist University, Texas A&M at Commerce and Southwestern Baptist Theological Seminary.